-The armadillo is a small, barrel-shaped critter covered in a suit of fleshy armor.
+The nine-banded armadillo is a small, barrel-shaped critter covered in a suit of fleshy armor.
 Its name means “little armored one”, in Spanish.
 Their body armor provides protection against most would-be predators.
 Unfortunately, their armor doesn’t protect them against vehicles.
 They are also sadly known as “Hillbilly Speed Bumps” due to their tendency to get run over by vehicles.
 They are the only mammal with body armor.
 These critters can be found throughout the southern parts of the U.S., from Texas to the Atlantic and as far north as Nebraska.
 It’s also common to see them in Mexico.
 The nine-banded armadillo is listed as Least Concern by the IUCN.

 First the Stats…